-3. Plan on 15 minutes per pound in a 325 degree F oven for a defrosted turkey.
-This is just a recommendation as all cook times will vary, ours tend to cook pretty quickly.
+3. Plan on 8-10 minutes per pound in a 325 degree F oven for a defrosted turkey.
+Store bought turkeys take more like 12-15 minutes per pound because of added solutions.
+This is just a recommendation as all cook times will vary.
+Ours tend to cook pretty quickly.

 4. A turkey will cook more evenly if it is not densely stuffed.
 Consider adding flavor by loosely filling the cavity with aromatic vegetables or by carefully tucking fresh herbs underneath the breast skin.

 5. Before roasting, coat the outside of the turkey with your favorite oil or butter, season with salt and pepper and tightly cover the breast with aluminum foil to prevent over-browning (remove in step 7).

 6. Don't be a peeping Tom (pun intended)!
 Once you get the turkey in the oven, resist the temptation to open the oven door and admire your handiwork.
 When the oven temperature fluctuates, you're only increasing the likelihood of a dry bird.
 About 45 minutes before you think the turkey is done, remove the foil from the breast to allow it to brown.
 I have found that pastured turkeys tend to cook faster.

 7. Remove the turkey from the oven and use an instant-read thermometer to determine temperature; it should read 165 degrees F at the thigh when it's done.
 We use a digital thermometer with a monitor outside the oven that we can keep an eye on.
 If you stuff your turkey, check the internal temperature of the stuffing as well; it should be at least 165 degrees.